Riley Hekure

 Riley Hekure (born 31 October 1994) is a Papua New Guinean cricketer.
 In September 2019, he was named in Papua New Guinea's One Day International (ODI) squad for the 2019 United States Tri-Nation Series.
-He made his ODI debut for Papua New Guinea, against Namibia, on 23 September 2019.
+He made his ODI debut against Namibia, on 23 September 2019.
 Prior to his ODI debut, he was named in Papua New Guinea's squad for the 2014 Under-19 Cricket World Cup.

-In September 2019, he was named in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+He was part of Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He made his Twenty20 International (T20I) debut for Papua New Guinea, against Bermuda, on 19 October 2019.